Getting the most out of cross-team collaboration

 Be mindful of conflict

-Anytime different teams come together, there’s a chance for conflict to arise.
-Mature professionals aren’t usually the cause as they tend to navigate tough conversations just fine.
+Anytime different teams come together, conflict can arise.
+Mature professionals aren’t usually the cause, as they tend to navigate tough conversations just fine.
 Younger employees, however, can be a little more likely to get feisty and start debating.

-This isn’t a problem.
-At least, not a big one.
-Actually, it’s an unavoidable and important step of group dynamics.
-Before collaboration efforts can really gel, they need to know each other’s boundaries and communication styles.
+This isn’t a problem—at least, not a big one.
+Actually, it’s an unavoidable and essential step in group dynamics.
+Before collaboration efforts can really gel, people need to know each other’s boundaries and communication styles.

-Most employees won’t have trouble working in groups, but if there is a conflict that boils over more than is comfortable, managers must be there to listen and offer advice.
+Most employees will not have trouble working in groups, but if a conflict boils over more than is comfortable, managers must be present to listen and offer advice.

 If things remain snarky and prickly, managers should let the team know that respect is mandatory in collaborative situations.